1 Legal framework

 10.3 What is the typical timeframe for proceedings?

-- request the appointment of experts by the court;
+- the complexity of the case;

 10.4 What rules apply to the joinder of third parties?